llofberg/kafka-connect-rest/README.md

     docker-compose down

-Change CONNECT_VALUE_CONVERTER in the docker-compose.yml from
+Change CONNECT_VALUE_CONVERTER in the docker-compose.yml
-to org.apache.kafka.connect.storage.StringConverter if you don;t want to use Avro.
+to org.apache.kafka.connect.storage.StringConverter if you don't want to use Avro.

     docker exec -it spring_connect_1 bash -c \
      "kafka-console-consumer --bootstrap-server kafka:9092 \